pim-t/Notiver/README.md

 This is mostly a project to re-introduce myself back into programming again.
 Everything is in progress and very rough.

-It currently uses: Kotlin for server side and MongoDB
+It currently uses: Javalin (using Kotlin) for server side and MongoDB